Communication and Composition, Master of Science (M.S.)

 • Applicants must have at least 30 semester hours in language, literature, communication studies, or related courses, with at least 20 credits in upper division courses.

-• A 1-3 page statement of personal, educational, and professional goals that addresses applicant interest in both Communication Studies and Composition.
+• A 1-3 page statement of personal, educational, and professional goals that addresses applicant interest in both Communication and Composition

-• A sole-authored writing sample demonstrating your ability to organize and compose a sound analysis using evidence and external sources (preferably a research or term paper of about 5-10 pages).
+• An original, sole-authored writing sample demonstrating your ability to organize and compose a sound analysis using evidence and external sources (preferably a research or term paper of about 5-10 pages)

-• Three letters of recommendation from individuals qualified to judge your academic potential.
+• Three letters of recommendation from individuals qualified to judge your academic competence in communication and composition

 • Resume